Claire’s Blue Light In Outlander Explained

 What Is Claire’s Blue Light In Outlander?

-When Does Claire’s Blue Light First Appear?
+When Does Claire’s Blue Light First Matter?

 Did Claire Use The Blue Light On Jamie?

+The show strongly encourages us to think so.
 That is one of the reasons the blue light hits so hard emotionally.
 Claire is not using it in some abstract mythology sandbox.
-She is using it on the person she loves most.
-That keeps the power grounded in the same thing that has always grounded Claire’s story: not destiny for destiny’s sake, but love, urgency, and the refusal to let go when someone she loves is slipping away.
+She is using it on the person she loves most, which keeps the power grounded in the same thing that has always grounded her story: love, urgency, and the refusal to let go when someone she loves is slipping away.

 Why Claire’s Blue Light Matters Beyond One Episode